anodot/anodot_aws_usage/README.md

 ### Installation steps
 For installation you should have make tool installed on your PC and set AWS_DEFAULT_REGION, AWS_SECRET_ACCESS_KEY, AWS_ACCESS_KEY_ID env vars.

+Steps to create and deploy lambda functions:

+1. Build and upload lambda binary:

 ```bash
 make build-image    -- build image with all dependencies for golang and terraform binaries